Established Camping

 Natural Features

-Deer Lake Campground is situated on the northwest shore of Cut Foot Sioux Lake and is split into two separate loops.
-The North Deer Loop is covered by a hardwood forest of maple and oak, with some mature pine trees scattered throughout the area.
+A sandy swimming beach is located at North Deer Lake campground.
+North Deer Loop is covered by a hardwood forest of maple and oak, with some mature pine trees scattered throughout the site.
 South Deer Loop is forested with mature red and white pines.
-Cut Foot Sioux is home to a variety of waterfowl and birds of prey, including loons, osprey and bald eagles.
+The Cut Foot Sioux area is home to a variety of waterfowl and birds of prey, including loons, osprey, and bald eagles.
 The much larger Lake Winnibigoshish is accessible by boat and within sight of these two campgrounds.

 Nearby Attractions